mmbman/Katagiri/1981-07-18-Blue-Cliff-Record-Case-18.md

 I told you before, culture is not just received from somebody else.
 “Oh, this is a beautiful culture”; I don’t think this is something you have to do.
 You should receive the culture from somebody, but culture is not just to receive.
 You have to light the candle of so-called culture.

 How do you light the candle of human culture? ...
 Your individual daily life is also human culture; beautiful culture.
 That beautiful culture of your life is – what?
-Something you have to *[unintelligible]*?
-People can understand, people see it?
+Something you have to [let?] people ... understand, people see it?
 Beyond whether people can see [it] or not, real human culture is constantly there.
 That is seamless human culture.

+##### 15:45

 That’s why I told you before, [the] quality of [your] life must be taught by your back.

 ‘Back’ means not back opposed to front – do you remember?
 My teacher says the Zen teacher teaches Buddhist teachings with his back.
 ‘Back’ means seamless, formless teaching, constantly.

-##### 16:25

-So whoever you are, if you really live a real life just like this, people can accept something [about] how important human life is from you.
+So whoever you are, if you live a real life just like this, people can accept something [about] how important human life is from you.
 Not from ... the right side, left side, back side; [from the] seamless form of your existence, which you have taken care of.

 For instance, when my teacher was alive, I really didn’t understand his way and his life, Zen Buddhism, et cetera.
-Even though he kept silent, or even though he said something, one word, saying, “get up” - when the people get up, why don’t you get up?
-At that time I got the big experience, but still I didn’t appreciate it.
-Because human ... always looking at the front, trying to understand logically and theoretically.
-If you don’t understand ..., it’s really hard for us to accept.
-But if you don’t want to accept; that’s okay, it depends on you, that’s up to you.
+Even though he kept silent, or even though he said something – one word, saying, “get up”: “When the people get up, why don’t you get up?” – at that time I got the big experience, but still I didn’t appreciate this.
+Because [of] human speculation: always looking at the front, trying to understand logically and theoretically.
+If you don’t understand, it’s very hard for us to accept.

+If you don’t want to accept, that’s okay, it depends on you, that’s up to you.
 But you cannot always do it in that way.
-If you take care of your life just like this, you become a very small scale human being and isolating from the people.
+If you take care of your life just like [that], you become a very small scale human being, [isolated] from the people.
 And [then] people don’t understand you, people don’t respect you.
 So very naturally you are isolated from people, because you cannot live in peace and harmony with all sentient beings.

-So finally you have ...
-I am stupid.
-Not stupid, but ... come up.
+So then finally you have self-doubt.
+Self-doubt means [you think], “I am stupid.”
+You’re not stupid, but a certain big doubt comes up.

 ##### 19:22

 Now I really understand, I can really treasure the core of human existence which my teacher had demonstrated while he was alive.

-That means not the logical aspect, not the ... ... his life in failure or his life in success, ... total picture, and you can really feel something.
+That means not the logical aspect, not the *[unintelligible]* his life in failure or his life in success; completely beyond this.
+As a total picture, you can really feel something.

 So now I really appreciate his life.
-Whatever he did, whatever he said, I really appreciate.

-Something which he always told me is not something ... possession of form. success or failure or pros and cons.
-Of course, you can see, but the more important of human life is, completely you are there.
+Whatever he did, whatever he said to me, I really appreciate.
+Something which he always told me is not something *[unintelligible]* in the possession of form, so-called success or failure, or pros and cons; [it’s] completely beyond [that].
+Of course you can see [those], but the more important [part] of human life is completely beyond there.
 From his life as a whole, you can really get something.

 That is very common for human beings.
 When your parents die, when your brothers die, when your sisters die – anyway *after* peoples death, you really feel something.
 Don’t you think?
 This is very true.
-But while they are alive, you’re really ignorant.

-Because we are always looking at the front, trying to understand logically, theoretically.
+But while they are alive, you’re really ignorant; because we are always looking at the front, trying to understand logically, theoretically.

 That is a very common human style.
 So that’s why the National Teacher said, “Build a seamless monument for me.”

 ##### 22:08